 This classic Vegan Pasta Salad is easy, colorful, and a perfect side dish for parties.
 With fresh veggies like cucumber, tomato, and peppers plus chickpeas, olives, and zesty Italian dressing, it's a classic for a reason!
 For a lighter pasta salad, pair it with our Oil-Free Aquafaba Italian Dressing.

 A cool and refreshing pasta salad is always a hit.
 And dare I say, it's also an easy way to show friends and family that vegan food is just normal food.
 You know what I mean?
 There's need to show up at your cousin's barbecue with a seitan roast, unless you just want to. 😎

-Especially for new vegans, sometimes it's nice to slide under the radar, and this classic, familiar, regular pasta salad is perfect for that!
+Especially for new vegans, sometimes it's nice to slide under the radar at social events, and this classic, familiar, regular pasta salad is perfect for that!

 This recipe was inspired by the good old fashioned pasta salads I grew up enjoying at potlucks and backyard cookouts.
 And it's every bit as delicious, versatile, and easy!

 Flexibility is the name of the game here.
 When choosing vegetables for pasta salad I like to incorporate a variety of textures, from crisp peppers to 'meaty' zucchini, but it's also nice to use whatever is in season.

-Dressing - I used my Oil-Free Italian Dressing (a double batch), which I created especially for this pasta salad.
+Dressing - I used my Fat-Free Italian Dressing (a double batch), which I created especially for this pasta salad.
 Feel free to use any Italian vinaigrette you love, homemade or store-bought.
 Just be sure to check the ingredients for dairy because cheese is often added.

 Pasta - Choose penne, rotini, farfalle, or any other bite-size pasta you like, regular or gluten-free.

 Vegetables - I like to use a variety of colorful veggies for pasta salad.
 Since it's summer right now I included cucumber, tomatoes, and zucchini, but don't be afraid to experiment.
 We also love chopped carrots, sliced radishes, jicama, and green onion.
 In fall and winter, roasted vegetables add a nice twist.
 Try it with squash, beets, and broccoli or cauliflower.